-12. Connect the jog pendant cable and the Emergency Stop cable to the operator console.
+13. Connect the jog pendant cable and the Emergency Stop cable to the operator console.
+Route the loose end of the Emergency Stop cable through the round hole in the keyboard tray.

 Figure 11: Jog pendant (left) and Emergency Stop (right) cables connected.